-Unlike most certifications, this advanced certification reminds me of multiple courses that are bunched together.
-Below I list all of the different courses that you complete to get certified.
+Unlike most certifications, this advanced certification reminds me of multiple bunched courses.
+Below I list all the different courses you complete to get certified.
 You need to complete all of them to take the test and get certified.

 - Seven steps to healthy joints, bones, and muscles – The client’s framework (This is a 250-page book)